adimoza2211/OS/assignment_2/README_DESIGN.txt

-    main function uses while loop to keep scanning for new terminal commands inside while loop, we check if the command has a piped element or not if yes we execute it differently from one without piped elements function exits if "exit" is input
+    main function uses while loop to keep scanning for new terminal commands inside while loop, we check if the command has a piped element or not if yes we execute it differently from one without piped elements function exits if "exit" is input.

 isPiped():
     checks if the entered command is piped or not